Serares/pomo/README.md

 -- use build tags to switch between repositories either inmemory or sqlite

 go build -tags=inmemory ./ --> to store the data in memory without compiling the sqlite files

+TODO
+golang parser/linter/formatter from vscode doesn't work properly when using build tags